hel-repo/hel/README.rst

 ``$ $VENV/bin/py.test``

-By default, it also performs "PEP8 sanity checks", and stops on first failture.
+By default, it also performs "PEP8 sanity checks", and stops after fifth failture.